cwarden45/DNAmethylation_templates/EPIC_COHCAP_Demo/README.md

 **3) Install [minfi](http://bioconductor.org/packages/release/bioc/html/minfi.html) and [COHCAP](https://www.bioconductor.org/packages/devel/bioc/html/COHCAP.html)**

 At this point, you can run the full demo pipeline (via `Rscript minfi_R_3_3.R` followed by `Rscript COHCAP_devel_R_3_4.R`, for example), or run each command step-by-step as follows.
-However, you might find that you have to use R 3.3 to get minfi to work (and you have to use R-devel for the COHCAP code, until the next Bioconductor release).
+You might find that you have to use R 3.3 to get minfi to work (and you have to use R-devel for the COHCAP code, until the next Bioconductor release).

 **4) Normalize the data and prepare the COHCAP input format**